pablojimeno/code-rails/chapter_3_rails_resources/creating_an_article_spec_example.md

     # When I submit the form
     click_on "Create Article"

-    # Then a new post should be created and displayed
+    # Then a new article should be created and displayed
     page.text.must_include "Article was successfully created"
     page.text.must_include "how I learned to make web apps" end